 - a.
-Inadequate legal frameworks as well as fragmented regulatory provisions, which ultimately lead to confusion and incoherent implementation strategies. - b.
-Difficulty in balancing data access with protection of sensitive data: Balancing the need for data access with data privacy and security concerns can be challenging.
-For example, ensuring that sensitive data is protected while still being accessible for legitimate purposes. [b bis Ensuring rights-respecting approaches to data access: as heading] - c.
+Inadequate legal frameworks and fragmented regulatory provisions: These ultimately lead to confusion and incoherent implementation strategies. - Difficulty in balancing data access with protection of sensitive data: Balancing the need for data access with data privacy and security concerns can be challenging - for example, ensuring that sensitive data is protected while still being accessible for legitimate purposes. - c.
 Inadequate data Infrastructure: This limits the creation, storage and movement of data and hence the implementation of the recommendations of the AUDPF.
-Further, iInfrastructure issues, such as power outages (loadshedding) and internet shutdowns, disrupt the flow of data and hinder access to data. - d.
-Lack of robust data and/or statistical systems: This impedes targeted interventions and implementation of projects/initiatives as it results in insufficient access to data and in data inequality.
+Further, infrastructure issues, such as power outages (loadshedding) and internet shutdowns, disrupt the flow of data and hinder access to data. - d.
+Lack of robust data and/or statistical systems: This impedes targeted interventions and implementation of projects/initiatives, as it results in insufficient access to data and data inequality.
 Ample access to public interest data is key for different stakeholders.
 A stark divide often exists concerning access to and control over data.
 On one side, multinational corporations and external entities amass and exploit vast quantities of data from the continent.
 On the other side, local communities, stakeholders and governments often find themselves with restricted access and control over their own data, perpetuating a power imbalance that demands redress. - e.
 Data governance language barrier: Data governance has its own terminology and concepts.
 Different stakeholders may struggle to understand and communicate effectively in this specialised language. - f.
 Limited individual and institutional capacity: In addition to technical jargon, understanding and engaging in discussions on data policies often require a certain level of technical expertise.
-However, there is limited capacity both at the institutional and individual level when it comes to such technical matters, across stakeholder groups. - g.
+However, there is limited capacity both at the institutional and individual level when it comes to such technical matters across stakeholder groups. - g.
 Donor priorities vs. national priorities: Sometimes, donor-driven initiatives may not align with national priorities.
 This misalignment can divert resources and attention away from critical local data governance issues, creating challenges in implementing policies that truly benefit our communities. - h.
 Data collaboration and alignment: Collaborating and aligning data efforts across different entities and stakeholder groups can be challenging.
-Coordinating data collection, sharing, and utilisation requires effective collaboration mechanisms, which may be lacking or underdeveloped in some cases.
+Coordinating data collection, sharing and utilisation requires effective collaboration mechanisms, which may be lacking or underdeveloped in some cases.

 i.
-Insufficient trust among different stakeholders: Insufficient trust among stakeholders like civil society organisations (CSOs), businesses, parliaments, research and government institutions may discourage the free flow of data among various stakeholder groups.
+Insufficient trust among different stakeholders: Insufficient trust among stakeholders like civil society organisations (CSOs), businesses, parliaments, researchers and government institutions may discourage the free flow of data among various stakeholder groups.